Choochmeque/tauri-plugin-biometry/README.md

 ### Permissions

-Add the biometry permission to your `capabilities` in `default.json`:
+Configure the plugin permissions in your `capabilities/default.json`:

 ```json
 {